Python-SIP/sip/doc/annotations.rst

 .. class-annotation:: API

+    .. deprecated:: 5.0
+        This will be removed in v5.1.

     This API range annotation is used to specify an API and corresponding range of version numbers that the class is enabled for.